 The same day you bathe and groom your pet, be ready to clean house, literally.
 Adult fleas can lay up to 50 eggs a day and the majority of them will fall into your carpet and hatch into larvae that can burrow deep into carpet fibers.
 There they feed off the dry blood found in flea feces that has also fallen into the carpet.

 You’ll want to shampoo your rug and wash your floors, as well as use an insecticide containing both an adulticide such as permethrin and an Insect Growth Regulator such as methoprene or pyriproxyfen.
+Zodiac Fogger is one of the few great home flea control products that's effective and produces no residual odor.
 Be sure to let the carpet and floors dry before allowing your pet back on them.

 Regular vacuuming is also necessary, since it will pull the fleas, larvae, and eggs from the carpet.
 Just be sure to empty the bag regularly; if not, the eggs may hatch and cause re-infestation.
 It also helps to drop a flea collar into the vacuum bag as a preventive measure.
 When it comes to hardwood floors, you’ll want to focus on the room’s corners and beneath moldings.